 “Teaching researchers how to do research well [is a passion of mine,]” Noam says, pointing out that there are two major buckets of how you should do research: qualitative and quantitative.
 “One of the great things about each of them is they have flaws, but the other one fills in those flaws,” he says.

 He emphasizes the importance of getting out and talking to people.
 It’s the best way to understand your customers, the people around you, and to know what questions you should be asking.
 This can either confirm or contradict the assumptions you’re making, but either way, it’ll keep you pointed in the right direction.

 Both types of data are important in order to paint a complete picture.
 Just using the pre-existing data can be misleading if it’s not confirmed with your own qualitative research.
 Alternately, your own research can be skewed so you don’t use it in the best way if you don’t have quantitative data to back it up.

-Because whether you’re a founder building their startup or someone who is looking to make a big life decision, it’s important to do the due diligence to make sure the idea that’s in your head is actually solving a problem and isn’t just something that makes sense only to you and your gut instinct.
+Because whether you’re a founder building their startup or someone who is looking to make a big life decision, it’s important to do your due diligence to make sure the idea that’s in your head is actually solving a problem, and isn’t just something that makes sense only to you and your gut instinct.

 It’s the ability to utilize tools from the entire picture — the ideas, the research, the data, the people around us — that makes our pursuits successful.

 If you’d like to read the full transcript of Elliot Susel’s conversation with Noam Wasserman, you may download it.